markstringer-dti/markstringer-dti.github.io/dti.md

 What do you want us to do?

+The difficult bit of this is dealing with the answers that come back that won't work.

+Denial?

+"I don't see what the problem is, if only you and your team could be more positive about this, I'm sure you could manage to deliver things on time."

+Anger?

+"I thought I'd hired a professional team?
+But clearly it looks like you're not up to the job."

+Bargaining?

+But this project over here delivered on time, and it's a bit like our project, so ours should also be able to deliver on time.

+Depression?

+OK.
+What do we do?

+Acceptance.

+We can probably do without feature G at launch if we know that it's going to be coming very quickly afterwards.
+And we only need a tiny bit of feature C. If we just had these bits of feature D and feature E, we could probably manage with the old system for just a bit longer.

+That's the dream kind of acceptance.

+What really happens is that it often comes (as I'm sure is also the case with grief about other, more important aspects of life).
+Is that the acceptance stage, if it comes at all, comes mixed up with anger, bargain, denial and depression.

+"OK, we can schedule that feature for after release - but when I signed you guys up, I thought you knew what you were doing.
+And I'm still seeing some of you going home at about 5:30pm, looking relaxed, as if you don't have a care in the world.
+And Jeff?
+Yesterday, I saw Jeff took a whole hour for lunch!
+I would never have done this if I'd known it was going to take this long.
+Oh my God software is expensive.
+Are you sure there's no way we could just do this faster?
+Are you sure more people wouldn't help?"

+That?
+That's what success sounds like.

 ##### Definition of Ready, Definition of Done
 What about a definition of ready?
 I don't have one.
 That is, I don't insist on one.
 Again, as I write this, I'm aware that it's the kind of thing that could get you drummed out of the Scrum Masters' guild.
 That is, if we were the kind of people who would form such a thing, which we're not.